 This introductory course to Chicano and African American literature will examine a variety of literary genres - poetry, short fiction, essays, historical documents, and novels - to explore the historical development of Chicano and African American social and literary identity.
 Units will be divided by time period, beginning with the sixteenth century and concluding with contemporary works.
 We will examine the historical, political, intellectual, and aesthetic motifs of each era.
 In each era, we will focus on how authors address important issues such as race, class, nationality, and appellation, and how authors represent the complexities of being caught between multiple cultures that may be defined by those concepts.
 In each unit of the course, students will read various genres of Chicano/African American Literature, respond to the text in various modalities, and synthesize their own understanding of each time period with the ideas presented in the texts to derive a new understanding of the individual and collective identities as they evolved over time and space.
 The course will also consider key literary concepts that shape and define Chicano/African American literary production.
-By the end of the class, students will have a comprehensive understanding of the literary and historical formation of Chicano/African American identity and the complex, even contradictory, experiences that characterize Chicano/African American culture.
+By the end of the class, students will have a comprehensive understanding of the literary and historical formation of Chicano/African American culture.